 Since 2007, Earth Hour has rallied people together from all over the world to recognize the reality of climate change.
 Despite the uncertainty last year, the world saw a record-breaking 190 countries participate in Earth Hour.
 This significant gesture serves to start a conversation about our impact on the Earth and demonstrate in a very direct manner how individuals working together can make a difference.
 Earth Hour’s goal is to “increase awareness and spark global conversations on protecting nature not only to combat the climate crisis, but to ensure our own health, happiness, prosperity, and even survival”

-So, on Saturday, March 28th at 8:30pm Earth Hour creates an opportunity to start a dialogue with yourself about the impact of your actions.
+So, on Saturday, March 27th at 8:30pm, join us in Earth Hour and start a dialogue with your circle of influence about the impact of your actions.